yiisoft/validator/docs/guide/en/client-side-validation.md

 - Multiple rules and nesting of rules are supported.
 - If a rule does not provide options, only the name is exported.
-- The option values that can't be serialized/reproduced on the client side - callables, for example, are excluded - either completely like `Callback::$callback` or partially like `$skipOnEmpty` if multiple types are supported.
+- The option values that can't be serialized/reproduced on the client side - [`callables`], for example, are excluded - either completely like `Callback::$callback` or partially like `$skipOnEmpty` if multiple types are supported.

 Given built-in `Length` rule: